DjibrilNaji/asi-3-23-dev-b-rest-api-exercise/README.md

 > **_Permissions : Admin or manager_**

-Cette route permet de supprimer une relation par son id.
+This route allows you to delete a relation by its id.